wbeyda/monthy-python/README.md

 # monthy-python
-* These files and scripts are not intended for malicious purposes
+* These files and scripts are intended for malicious purposes